 There are few animals that regularly prey on buffalo, and lions are the only animal to commonly hunt them, with crocodiles also catching and killing buffalo from time to time.
 The Cape buffalo is highly aggressive and unpredictable and will defend itself and its young viciously.
 They are known to follow the scent of lions and will try to kill both cubs and adults as a way of self-preservation.
 Buffaloes do also occasionally follow humans, and if walking in areas with buffaloes it is important to stay vigilant as they often attack without warning.
 They very rarely attack vehicles, however.

-The African buffalo is listed as least concern on the IUCN Red List, and is not in any immediate danger.
-Large populations persist in numerous protected areas, and the population is more or less stable.
-The only dangers to buffalo from man is trophy hunting and poaching, though neither is frequent enough to cause any impact.
+The African buffalo is listed as near threatened on the IUCN Red List, and the species is in decline.
+Large populations persist in numerous protected areas, and many of these populations are more or less stable.
+Some of the dangers to buffalo from man is trophy hunting and poaching, though neither is frequent enough to cause too much of an impact.
 They are prone to get diseases, such as bovine tuberculosis, and large portions of populations have been wiped out because of this before.
 Clean populations are rare, and one disease-free individual can be sold for as much as $130,000, making it one of the most expensive animals on the African game market.
 Diseases will stay dormant in a population as long as the general health is good, and thus there is no immediate threat of an outbreak in stable populations.